 If you choose to sear it on the stovetop, first place 4 tablespoons of butter into a large skillet.
 Heat the butter on medium high heat.

-Let your marinated backstraps come to room temperature while you are preparing the butter.
 Take them out of the marinade and pat them dry to remove the excess marinade.
 This works best for searing.
-Once the butter is hot, place the backstraps into the skillet and sear each side until a nice crust forms.
+Once the butter is hot, place the venison backstraps into the skillet and sear each side until a nice crust forms.

 Each side will only need 3-5 minutes depending on the thickness of your cut of meat and how hot you let your pan get.
 Rather than trying to time your cooking, use a meat thermometer to monitor how your backstrap is cooking.

-Meat will continue to cook even after removing it from the heat.
-This is called residual cooking.
-So, make sure to remove your meat from the pan once it hits 125-130 degrees.
+So, make sure to remove your deer backstraps from the pan once it hits 125-130 degrees.
 It will continue to cook and finish 5-10 degrees higher once you let it rest.

 After you’ve removed it, let it rest at least 5 minutes.
 This helps the meat soak in the juices so it stays moist and tender.